dell-ai-engineering/bigdlengine4cdsw/README.md

 # DellEMC BigDL Engine for Cloudera Data Science Workbench

 ## Overview
 This repository contains the preconfigured engine for the Dell EMC Ready Solution for AI - Machine Learning with Cloudera Hadoop.
-The engine engine is configured with [Intel BigDL](https://bigdl-project.github.io/master/#whitepaper/) a distributed deep learning library for Apache Spark.
+The engine is configured with [Intel BigDL](https://bigdl-project.github.io/master/#whitepaper/) a distributed deep learning library for Apache Spark.
 Jumpstart examples are located in the [BigDL4CDSW](https://github.com/dell-ai-engineering/BigDL4CDSW) repository.

 ### Versions
 - BigDL 0.5.0